Lerrrtaste/redmine-openapi-specification/README.md

 [the generated json.](https://github.com/Lerrrtaste/redmine-openapi-specification/blob/dc9e239b80dd68d4fc57fb1e620a709fec0e76f6/redmine_openapi.json)

 ## Custom Connector
-There are some I found limitations when using Custom Connectors that prevent the "correct" OpenAPI File from working.
+There are some limitations I found when using Custom Connectors that prevent the "correct" OpenAPI File from working.
-1. It does not support Parameter definition at the Path scope.<br>-> That is no big problem, I just reference every repeating Parameter Object from the Parameters Definitions Object.
-(For example the IssueID Path Parameter: $ref: '#/parameters/idParam'<br><br>
+1. It does not support Parameter definition at the Path scope.<br>-> That is no big problem, I just reference every repeating Parameter Object from the Parameters Definitions Object at every Operation.
+(For example the IssueID Path Parameter: $ref: '#/parameters/idParam')<br><br>
 2. Redmine requires the following Body Scheme for Updating/Creating Resources:  `{
   "issue": {
     "project_id": 1,